Read Barcodes in C#

 }

-' Read barcode
+' Read the barcode from the specified image file

 Private results As BarcodeResults = BarcodeReader.Read("TryHarderQR.png", options)